-13 Sep Apply Today for our 2023 Traditional Craft Mentorship Program
+13 Sep Announcing our 2023 Traditional Craft Mentorship Program

-Join us for the third installment of our Traditional Craft Mentorship Program!
+Announcing our 2023 Traditional Craft Mentorship Program!
 These learning-intensive, two-week residencies give emerging artists the opportunity to learn from master artisans and connect with their peers in a joyful, community-driven environment.
 Small groups of mentees will participate in focused, two-week sessions that enhance their interests, knowledge, and skills in traditional Appalachian craft, music, or dance.
 Areas of study for 2023 include broom making, clay, leatherworking, and quilting.

 Broom Making Traditions of Appalachia (February 5-17, 2023)